nkiesel/YRA-Marks/README.md

 If you need another format, drop me a note and I might add it.
 Of course you can also always use [GPSBabel](http://www/gpsbabel.org/) yourself.

-   Note:
-   The official GpsBabel does not support the **NK** output format.
-In case anyone is interested I can provide patches or Linux 32bit or 64bit binaries for this.

 [llv6]: http://www.navcen.uscg.gov/?pageName=lightListWeeklyUpdates